Public Service Announcements

 Safe Driving and Preventing Fatal Crashes

-Many fatal motor vehicle collisions are preventable, notes Essex County District Attorney Paul Tucker, and avoiding high-risk behaviors such as driving under the influence and using cellphones while driving can make you and everyone on the road safer.
+Many fatal motor vehicle collisions are preventable, notes Essex County District Attorney Paul F. Tucker, and avoiding high-risk behaviors such as driving under the influence and using cellphones while driving can make you and everyone on the road safer.
 Behind the many distracted- or impaired-driving statistics are real people whose lives have been ended or forever altered by the reckless decisions of impaired or distracted drivers.
 In addition to these victims, surviving drivers may also face life-altering consequences, with culpable drivers facing potential State Prison sentences for fatal crashes in addition to potential loss of license for at least 15 years, or even up to life.

 No one wants to be responsible for killing another person with their vehicle, but many people think that this outcome would never happen to them.
-Essex County District Attorney Paul Tucker and all members of Essex County law enforcement are determined to combat impaired and distracted driving.
+Essex County District Attorney Paul F. Tucker and all members of Essex County law enforcement are determined to combat impaired and distracted driving.
 If you see someone operating a vehicle in a reckless manner, please contact your local police department to let them know.
 You may wind up saving someone’s life.
 In addition, remember to always wear your seatbelt.
 Together, we can keep the roads of Essex County as safe as possible.

 Operating Under the Influence